agrostar/zzapi-vscode/README.md

 * Code Lenses appear above requests when a `.zzb` file (essentially a YAML with a schema) is opened.
 Click these to run the request.
 Responses are shown in a new editor window, you can save these as sample responses.
 * Define variables and group them into environments and switch between environments while running requests.
 Variables can be shared among bundles using separate `.zzv` files (global), or they can be local to the bundle in the `variables` section.
 Thus, you can share variables also with your team.
 * If you have passwords and secrets, create a separate `.zzv` file and do not commit it to the repository.
-* Run all requests in a bundle in one shot, capture variables from a response and use them in subsequnt requests (eg, get the auth token from a login and use it in subsequent requests).
+* Run all requests in a bundle in one shot, capture variables from a response and use them in subsequent requests (eg, get the auth token from a login and use it in subsequent requests).
 * Write tests in simple yet powerful [JSON Path](https://www.npmjs.com/package/jsonpath) specification against the response (needs no coding).
 * Document your APIs using special `doc-` nodes, or just use simple YAML comments using `# comment` syntax.